Posts

 Image

-Manipulating table statistics for the statement period On my blog post " Who makes the decisions?
+Manipulating table statistics for the statement period I’ve moved my blog from https://insanedba.blogspot.com to https://dincosman.com Please update your bookmarks and follow/subscribe at the new address for all the latest updates and content.
+More up-to-date content of this post may be available there.
+On my blog post " Who makes the decisions?
 I thought it was Optimizer ", I used parallel hint to force a direct path read.
-This time i will try to make use of table_stats hint to force a direct path read.
+This time I will try to make use of table_stats hint to force a direct path read.
 There is not much documentation about the usage of this hint.
-Roger Macnicol blog post ( Correct syntax for the table_stats hint ) offers up some useful information about it.
-These are the variables play role in direct path read decision.
-STT stands for small table threshold = _db_block_buffers * 0,02 = 3875820 * 0,02 = 77516 MTT stands for medium table threshold = _small_table_threshold * 5 = 77516 * 5 = 387580 VLOT stands for Very Large Object Threshold = _db_block_buffers * 5 = 3875820 * 5 = 19379100 I will show how the thresholds effect the direct path decision.
-We will use nsmtio (non smart IO) event to trace the direct path or non-direct path/buffered decision.
-Before 11.2.0.2 release, the direct path read d
+Roger Macnicol's blog post ( Correct syntax for the table_stats hint ) offers up some useful information about it.
+These are the variables that play a role in direct path read decision.
+STT stands for small table threshold = _db_block_buffers * 0.02 = 3875820 * 0.02 = 77516 MTT stands for medium table threshold = _small_table_threshold * 5 = 77516 * 5 = 387580 VLOT stands for Very Large Object Thres...

 Child Cursors Related with LANGUAGE_MISMATCH